CodingMayus/CodingMayus/README.md

 - 🌱 I’m currently learning: Linear Programming, Web3 Development, and relearning Express JS
 - 👀 Check out all my projects here.
-I have made sure to make it as accessible as possible
+I have made sure to make them as accessible as possible
 - ⚡ Fun fact: I ran 100 + Kilometers every week for 2 years straight to prepare for races—I stopped cause of the IB programme
 - 📫 Learn more about me: https://matthewyu.me